ClariceBoldDev/M1-JavelinPolishers/README.md

 Is the content relevant?
 I will need to make sure that the site looks professional for any interested party to view and use the site effectiantly but by having clear and infomative pages.

 Group Goals: The Group would love to become and offical group and a safe and inclusive space for Neurodivergant adults, Minorities and LGBTQIA+ people.
-They alos hope to grow and apply for grants to grow in the future.
+They also hope to grow and apply for grants to grow in the future.

 #### Scope

-Needs: The wesbite needs to have a contact infomation page that has a clear join the waiting list option.So that visitors can get in touch or request to join.
+Needs: The website needs to have a contact infomation page that has a clear join the waiting list option.So that visitors can get in touch or request to join.
 It should also have infomation about who we are, what we do to make the group clear and accessible to people.
-It also needs to have a easy to view and read shedule so visitors can see what is going on and when.
+It also needs to have a easy to view and read schedule so visitors can see what is going on and when.

-Must Have Pages: Home, Team, Shedule and Contact.
+Must Have Pages: Home, Shedule and Contact.
+If I have enough time I willa also include a members page, as  socila story to help others see how the group is!

-Potential options for later: Blog, Streaming options and application for download.
+Potential options for later: Blog, Streaming options and application form for download.

 #### Structure

-The website needs to be clear and simple structure, with easy to follow straightforward links.
+The website needs to be clear and simple structure, with easy to follow straight forward links.
 It needs to be consistant and meet conventions of structure to allow ease of use and user consistency.

 #### Skeleton